HakimiX/jenkins-minikube/README.md

 ### Jenkins Data

-The Jenkins data is stored in the minikube node, which can be accessed with SSH
+The Jenkins data is stored in the minikube node, and can be accessed with SSH
 ![](resources/images/minikube-ssh.png)